melt-umn/melt-website/content/silver/debugger/debugging-contextualization.md

 ## `SimplifiedContextStack.java`
 ### Functionality
 - Core of contextualization for debugging: the 'SimplifiedContextStack' is basically a heavyweight decorator over a ContextStack to generate a simplified (one node per tree order/horizontal-edge encountered) stack.
-- Its `ContextStack` member full_stack is dynamically updated while debugging occurs.
-Then, extracting a contextualization from a SimplifiedContextStack requires calling 'updateSimplifiedStack()' to create an updated `SimplifiedContextStack` (of `SimplifiedConextBox` objects) based on the current  state of the ContextStack full_stack.
+- Its `ContextStack` member `full_stack` is dynamically updated while debugging occurs.
+Then, extracting a contextualization from a SimplifiedContextStack requires calling 'updateSimplifiedStack()' to create an updated `SimplifiedContextStack` (of `SimplifiedConextBox` objects) based on the current  state of the ContextStack `full_stack`.
 - It currently can print some primitive text representations to a text file, or generate a better HTML file.
 (Filenames can be specified upon SimplifiedContextStack construction).
 - **THIS IS THE FINAL RESULT OF CONTEXTUALIZATION: RENDERING THIS FILE.**